 If they favour cars, they say “You should learn to drive a car.
 It is much safer.
 If you ride a scooty badly, you will get hurt.
 If you drive a car and hit something, only the car will get damaged, nothing will happen to you.”
 I want to protest, “By your reasoning that I will hit something, what if I hit a person?
 That would make a car more dangerous than a scooty.”
 For the sake of politeness, I keep mum.

 The point they miss is whether I want to drive a vehicle or not.
 It is expected that everyone has to drive a vehicle and people do not pause to think that some may not want to.
 They spontaneously lecture on why I should learn to drive a vehicle, what vehicle would be suitable for me and what model I should buy.
-It never occurs to them that not everyone is meant to drive.
+It doesn’t always occur to them that not everyone is meant to drive.
 There are three reasons why I have not learned to drive.
 The first is my dad.
 The second is my personality.
 The third is my clumsiness.

-Before you jump into any assumption, let me state clearly that my dad is not the controlling kind.
+Before you jump into any assumptions, let me state clearly that my dad is not the controlling kind.
 He is super sweet.
 I mean it when I say he is the best dad in the world.
 He always puts me and my needs first.
 He is the kind of dad who would do anything for his daughter; whatever it takes to bring a smile on my face.
 I’ve always been given complete freedom to do whatever I want.
 He leaves all my decisions to me and backs me up no matter what I choose, even if the whole family is against it.
 Sometimes, I suspect we may have a telepathic connection, because he always knows what I want, when I want it, without me having to tell him.
 Clearly, my dad is awesome.

 The third reason is I doubt if I can drive well.
 You may call this cowardice.
-I will call it rational thinking and knowing my weakness well and we can agree to disagree.
+I will call it rational thinking and knowing my weaknesses well and we can agree to disagree.
 I have never even ridden a bicycle as a kid, remember?
-Aren’t I too old to learn now?
-Will I have road sense?
-Considering that people do not follow traffic rules as they should and the traffic is bad, it will be hard to drive, just as my dad says.
-From my PT class experiences, I can say that my hand-eye coordination is not up to the mark.
-Did I mention coordination is not my strength?
-Case in point, I have managed to fall down on flat non-slippery ground many a times and also while walking up the stairs.
-So, I can conclude that it may not be wise for me to drive a vehicle.
-Maybe my dad is also worried because of these.
+Aren’t I a little too old to learn now, especially because I like to live inside my own head?
+Will I even have road sense since I never paid attention to the world around me?
+Considering that people do not follow traffic rules as they should and the traffic is usually horrible, forget driving a bike, it is sometimes scary for me to even ride pillion.